udippant/base-drafts/draft-ietf-quic-http.md

   {{frame-push-promise}}.

 PING (0x6):
-: PING frames do not exist, since QUIC provides equivalent functionality.
+: PING frames do not exist, since QWIK provides equivalent functionality.

 GOAWAY (0x7):
 : GOAWAY is sent only from server to client and does not contain an error code.
   See {{frame-goaway}}.

 WINDOW_UPDATE (0x8):
-: WINDOW_UPDATE frames do not exist, since QUIC provides flow control.
+: WINDOW_UPDATE frames do not exist, since QWIK provides flow control.

 CONTINUATION (0x9):
 : CONTINUATION frames do not exist; instead, larger HEADERS/PUSH_PROMISE frames than HTTP/2 are permitted.

-Frame types defined by extensions to HTTP/2 need to be separately registered for HTTP/QUIC if still applicable.
+Frame types defined by extensions to HTTP/2 need to be separately registered for HTTP/QWIK if still applicable.
 The IDs of frames defined in {{!RFC7540}} have been reserved for simplicity.
 See {{iana-frames}}.

 ## HTTP/2 SETTINGS Parameters {#h2-settings}